 Construction workers face dangers on the job every day.
 When others do not follow safety regulations, the risks of injury they create for people working at or passing near the construction site only increases.

 At Friedman & Simon, L.L.P., we work tirelessly to advocate for construction accident victims.
-Our Suffolk County construction accident lawyers will handle your third-party claim or lawsuit from start to finish while you rest and recover from your injuries.
+Our Suffolk County personal injury lawyers will handle your third-party claim or lawsuit from start to finish while you rest and recover from your injuries.

 - You Can Seek a Variety of Damages for Your Losses